Odal, Norway

 Odal or Odalen is a valley and traditional district in Innlandet county, Norway.
 The district encompasses the area around the lake Storsjøen in the north and to the areas around the river Glåma in the south.
-The district is currently divided between the two municipalities of Sør-Odal and Nord-Odal.
+The district is currently divided between Sør-Odal Municipality and Nord-Odal Municipality.
 A person from Odalen is commonly called an odøling.

 Geography

 The Glommadal (or Glåmdalen) valley is a designation for the valley formed by the river Glomma (or Glåma), which is the longest and largest river in Norway.
 From the lake Aursund in the north on southwards to Elverum, the valley is called the Østerdalen.
 From that point and further south until Kongsvinger, the valley is referred to as Solør.
 As the river turns and heads west from Kongsvinger all the way to the border with Nes Municipality, the valley is called the Odalen (Nes is part of the district of Romerike).
 These designations are traditional districts, reflecting the designations that the locals have historically used for their valleys.